 You should have a backup system in place in case something goes wrong.
 Shopify does not automatically backup your site, but there are apps available that will do automatic nightly backups.
 This will also need to be implemented, tested, and monitored.

 We recommend setting aside a budget for monthly or quarterly maintenance, if possible, so you know your store is working properly and you can fine-tune it over time.

 There are a number of “free” open source ecommerce platforms available, but that free doesn’t mean cheaper, in the long run.
 Your site will need hosting, SSL certificate, payment gateway, and a number of other things to work properly, and all of these things have a cost.
-Open source systems will need regular security patches and upgrades — as will your server — so there will be ongoing maintenance costs.
+Open source systems will also need regular security patches and upgrades — as will your server — so there will be ongoing maintenance costs.
 These tasks are all looked after by Shopify and included in its monthly price, so the cost difference may be less than you think.
 In some cases, the ‘free’ solution can actually cost more.
-Ultimately, you might prefer Shopify’s predictable monthly cost to the possibility of getting a surprise bill for a security patch gone wrong, or having to bring your own store back online after it’s taken down by hackers.
+Ultimately, you might prefer Shopify’s predictable monthly cost to the possibility of getting a surprise bill for a security patch gone wrong, or having to bring your store back online after it’s taken down by hackers.